charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 	- Code wars(looks like it lets you skip the trivial ones): https://www.codewars.com/
 	- W3schools (has a directory of specific js disciplines and exercises for it): https://www.w3schools.com/js/exercise_js.asp?filename=exercise_js_variables1
 ### Parking lot for review in foundational JS
+-[ ] what does it mean to be hoisted?
+	- understanding roughly is that it's really easy to attempt the call of a function prematurely
+	-

 #### Review on javascript fundamentals:
 - object/array destructuring - why its useful and how to use it and using the spread operator